Ruy Lopez Dilworth Variation Adviser, Trainer and Model Games

 Which replay shows a White kingside escape?

-Vuckovic vs Ernst shows White escaping the pressure and later converting after the Dilworth imbalance.
-White survives by coordinating the king, bishops, and passed pawns while Black's attack fades.
-Open Vuckovic, Bojan vs Ernst, Sipke in the White Consolidation Wins replay group.
+Vuckovic vs Ernst shows White escaping the kingside pressure and later converting the Dilworth imbalance.
+White coordinates the king, bishops and passed pawns after Black's attack loses momentum.
+Load Vuckovic vs Ernst in the Dilworth Replay Lab to discover how White turns king safety into a winning passed-pawn race.

 Mistakes, preparation, and repertoire choices